Towards Cross Domain Generalization of Hamiltonian Representation via Meta Learning: Methods

+We constructed a task distribution comprising six distinct types of physical systems: mass-spring, pendulum, Hénon-Heiles, magnetic-mirror, two-body, and three-body.
+Given that these systems feature separable Hamiltonians, which inherently limit the diversity in the kinetic energy terms, we intentionally selected systems with varying complexities in their potential energy terms.
+Starting from the simplest mass-spring system, we extend the type of system to more difficult systems such as Hénon-Heiles or magnetic-mirror system.
+The details for each system can be found in the Supplementary Materials (SM) \ref{types of system used}.

-This variety of systems encompasses a range of complexities, featuring easy physical systems like the mass-spring and pendulum, as well as more intricate systems exhibiting chaotic behavior such as the Hénon-Heiles and magnetic-mirror.
-Additionally, the task distribution extends to systems involving more than two particles, specifically the two-body, and three-body, thereby providing a comprehensive set of challenges.
-For all of our system, we generated a dataset with $N=10,000$ trajectories confined to two-dimensional space, where the canonical coordinates $\vb*{x} = (\vb*{q}, \vb*{p})$ as the input, and their corresponding time derivatives $\vb*{\dot{x}}=(\vb*{\dot{q}}, \vb*{\dot{p}})$ as the output of a neural network.
-We provide the detailed procedure for generating the dataset in the supplementary materials.
+This variety of systems encompasses a range of complexities, featuring simple physical systems like the mass-spring and the pendulum, as well as more intricate systems exhibiting chaotic behavior such as the Hénon-Heiles and the magnetic-mirror.
+Additionally, the task distribution extends to systems involving more than two particles, specifically the two-body, and the three-body, thereby providing a comprehensive set of challenges.
+For all of our systems, we generated a dataset with $N=10,000$ trajectories confined to the two-dimensional space, where the canonical coordinates $\vb*{x} = (\vb*{q}, \vb*{p})$ as the input, and their corresponding time derivatives $\vb*{\dot{x}}=(\vb*{\dot{q}}, \vb*{\dot{p}})$ as the output of a neural network.
+We provide the detailed procedure for generating the dataset in the SM~\ref{dataset generation}.